JULIELab/JEmAS/README.md

 ###Default mode:
 ````
-java -jar NAME_OF_JAR INPUT_FOLDER AUXILIARY_FOLDER
+java -jar NAME_OF_JAR INPUT AUXILIARY_FOLDER
 ````
-Where INPUT_FOLDER is the path to a folder in which all existing files (with .txt suffix or without any suffix) will be processed and AUXILIARY_FOLDER is the path to an existing folder where auxiliary output files (such as the vocabulary) will be saved.
+Where INPUT is the path to a folder in which all existing files (with .txt suffix or without any suffix) will be processed or the path to a file where each line will then be processed indivudally (generating emotion scores for each seperate line).
+AUXILIARY_FOLDER is the path to an existing folder where auxiliary output files (such as the vocabulary) will be saved.

 ###Advanced mode:
 ````